Xeonrx/Schlrint/README.md

 I don't see too many 'school based' OSINT scripts/techniques online, so I figured I'd share it with the internet.

 ## Usage
 Usage is pretty straight foward for SCHLRINT.
-You give a school district, and a location (state/region) if needed.<br />
+You give a school district, and a location (state/region) if needed.

 `python3 Schlrint.py -d SomeSchool -l RandomPlace` *(location isnt required but helps)*

+By default, Schlrint will only return first names.
+Give the `--full` flag, and it will search for full names.<br />
+Use the `--unique` flag, and Schlrint will ingnore repeated names for an easier output.